In addition to content, Pages and Posts include information about the posts or pages themselves.

-- Slug (i.e. the words in the page or post URL)
+- Slug (i.e. the words make up the page or post web address)

 - Page/Post Author

 - Post/Page Status (e.g. Draft, Pending Review, Published, etc.)

 - Categories and Tags (Posts)